SulimanKh87/taskhub-api/Readme.md

 🚀 TaskHub API — FastAPI + MongoDB + Celery

+## 📚 Overview
 A modern, containerized backend for task management with user authentication, async background jobs, and MongoDB persistence — built using FastAPI, Motor, Celery, and Redis.

+# TaskHub API
+is an async backend service for managing users and tasks.
+It demonstrates:
+- Secure login & token-based authentication
+- Background task scheduling with Celery
+- Clean separation of routes, schemas, and database logic
+- Fully containerized setup using Docker Compose\
+- Automated testing with Pytest
+- Pydantic v2 data validation
+- Modern Python 3.12 features
+- Comprehensive API documentation with Swagger UI
+- Environment configuration via .env files
+- Redis as a message broker and result backend for Celery
+- Modular project structure for maintainability
+- Async I/O using FastAPI and Motor for MongoDB
+- JWT tokens with python-jose
+- Password hashing with bcrypt
+- Health check endpoint for monitoring

 🧱 Tech Stack
 Python 3.12